Early Beta

 Office detection is typically configured by the IT team.
 To link a network to an office:

-- Navigate to Admin > Presence detection > Office detection
+- Navigate to Admin > Workplace Intelligence > Presence detection > Office detection

 - Click "Add network"

-- Enter the office and network details (Wi-Fi SSID/BSSID, Default Gateway, or Public IP) to link them to the office
+- Enter the office and network details (Wi-Fi SSID/BSSID, Default gateway, Subnets, or Public IP) to link them to the office

 Once a network is added, any user connecting from that network will be automatically detected and checked in.